paulrayner/exploreddd.github.com/src/speakers/nathan-marrs.md

        <p>Nathan is the tech lead of the DataViz squad at Grafana Labs and is based out of beautiful Monterey, California.</p>
        <h2>Hands-On Session</h2>
       <h2 class="gold">LLMs Introduction: What they are and how to leverage them</h2>
+      <h3>Co-Presented with <a href="adela-almasan.html">Adela Almasan</a></h3>
-       <p>Join Nathan in this hands-on session where you will first learn at a high level what large language models (LLMs) are and how they work.
+       <p>Join Nathan and Adela in this hands-on session where you will first learn at a high level what large language models (LLMs) are and how they work.
 Then dive into an interactive coding exercise where you will implement LLM functionality into a basic example application.
 During this exercise you will get a feel for key skills for working with LLMs in your own applications such as prompt engineering and exposure to OpenAI's API.</p>
         <p>After this session you will have insights around what LLMs are and how they can practically be used to improve your own applications.</p>
         <h2>Prerequisites</h2>
         <ul>